BAPS Hindu temple in Abu Dhabi completes two years

-The BAPS Hindu temple in Abu Dhabi marks its second anniversary today, two years after Prime Minister Narendra Modi inaugurated the landmark and opened it to the public.
+The BAPS Hindu Mandir Abu Dhabi celebrates its second anniversary today, marking two years since it was inaugurated by Narendra Modi and opened to the public.

+As the first traditional stone Hindu temple in West Asia, the landmark has grown into far more than a place of worship.

-The first traditional stone temple in West Asia, it has become a significant space for worship, cultural exchange and community gatherings since opening in 2024.
+Akashvani correspondent reports that, since its opening in 2024, it has emerged as a vibrant center for spirituality, cultural dialogue, and community engagement, symbolising harmony, heritage, and shared values in the region.

 Built entirely of stone without steel in its superstructure, it was constructed using traditional Hindu architectural methods with hand-carved pink sandstone from Rajasthan and Italian marble.